openstack/manila/doc/source/devref/driver_requirements.rst

   used.

-Certain features, if supported by drivers, need to be reported in order to function correctly in Manila, such as:
+Certain features, if supported by drivers, need to be reported in order to function correctly in manila, such as:

 - dedupe: whether the backend supports deduplication;
 - compression: whether the backend supports compressed shares;